HeptaSean/aiken-trivial/README.md

 `--tx-out-return-collateral`.

-Only `--metadata-json-file` – containing the actual data we want signed – and `--required-signer-hash` – the public key hash that we want to sign – have to be adapted.
+Only `--metadata-json-file` – containing the actual data we want signed – and `--required-signer-hash` – the public key hash that we want to do the signature – have to be adapted.
 Everything else in this command can always stay the same.

 If we now import this transaction to Eternl, it allows us to sign it.